In January 2020, we completed our longest and most productive trip ever.

 Picture includes Modu, our cab driver, and intrepid Executive Director, Biran Sallah.
 Team hats provided by Biran.

-“Stick Mama” earned her name years ago during our Big Party.
-As usual, the kids were whipped into a frenzy of happiness and behavior was unusually wild.
+“Stick Mama” earned her name years ago during our Big Party. he kids were whipped into a frenzy of happiness and behavior was unusually wild.
 I noticed that if this Mama even leaned down, as if to pick up a stick, kids shaped up instantly.
 They know she will use the stick if there are any infractions whatsoever.

 She is easily one of the most elderly of the village, but she has not lost her energy.
 No matter what’s going on, she is always there, monitoring the action.
 She is also known to kiss us on the lips.

 This year she approached me and showed me her eyes.
 Karen confirmed she has cataracts.
 Mama wanted us to give her glasses or medicine, which wouldn’t help a person with cataracts.
 This was sad news.

 And THEN… we visited the local hospital, at Brikama.
 This is the busiest hospital in The Gambia.
 They are wildly understaffed and under equipped.
 But they have an eye clinic.
 The clinic performs cataract surgery!!
 What?
 How much? $50.??!!